 The church is at its best when it pursues the biblical value of unity in diversity.
 Pastor and theologian Irwyn Ince boldly unpacks the reasons for our divisions while gently guiding us toward our true hope for wholeness and reconciliation.
 To heal our fractured humanity, we must cultivate spiritual practices that help us pursue beautiful community.

 We can see the injustice and inequality in our lives and in the world.
-We are ready to rise up.
-But how, exactly, do we do this?
-How does one reconcile?
-Based on her extensive consulting experiences with colleges and organizations, Rev. Dr. Brenda Salter McNeil shows us how to take the next step into unity, wholeness and justice.
+But how, exactly, does one reconcile?
+Based on her extensive work with churches and organizations, Rev. Dr. Brenda Salter McNeil has created a roadmap to show us the way.
+This revised and expanded edition shows us how to take the next step into unity, wholeness, and justice.

 An easy way to find your next textbook by field and subject: